epsilonlabs/distributed-evl/README.md

 -workers [number] -- The number of workers you expect

 It is strongly recommended to specify the "bf" argument.
-This should be at least as many as the maximum number of logical cores for any given computer in your distributed system.
+This should be at least as many as the maximum number of hardware threads (logical cores) for any given computer in your distributed system.

 Specifying either the -masterProportion or -distributedParallelism parameters will statically assign a proportion of jobs to the master.
 To ensure all jobs executed on the master are dynamically load balanced, do not specify either of these options.